shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     ]);
 }
 ```
-This field controls its own data and does not have to be specified in any write operation.
-For the `product_manufacturer_tenant_id`, however, the definition class does not need its own field.
+This field is automatically handled by the ORM and therefore does not have to be specified
+in any write operation.
+For the `product_manufacturer_tenant_id`, however, the definition class
+does not need its own field.
 This is automatically controlled in the `FkField`.

 ## Struct classes
-To transport the data between the database and the corresponding endpoints, the core uses so-called struct classes.
-These are simple PHP classes in which the properties of an entity are defined as php properties and are available via getter and setter functions.
+To transport the data between the database and the corresponding endpoints, the core uses
+so-called struct classes.
+These are simple PHP classes in which the properties of an entity are
+defined as PHP properties and are available via getter/setter functions.
-The ORM distinguishes here for the corresponding read functions in `*BasicStruct` and `*DetailStruct` classes.
+The ORM distinguishes here for the corresponding read functions in `*BasicStruct` and
+`*DetailStruct` classes.
-In the `BasicStruct` class, there are all the properties of an entity defined as a minimum in order to work with the entity.
+In the `BasicStruct` class  are all the properties of an entity defined but not the relations.
+So you have a minimum set of properties in order to work with the entity.
 A simple struct class can look like this:
 ```
 <?php declare(strict_types=1);